 Depending on your plans, you can also consider renting a car.
 Car rentals at IGR airport can be arranged here.

 This might be a good option if you’re sharing your trip with more people and want maximum freedom to move around.
 Make sure to read the terms and conditions if you can take your rental car across the border to Brazil or Paraguay.

 The best options for places to stay are in Puerto Iguazu in Argentina.
 From luxury 5-star jungle retreats to hostels, the place caters to all budgets.
 However, Puerto Iguazu is quite a small town and places do fill up.
 If you’re on the strictest of budgets, I recommend booking well in advance to secure those budget rooms.

 Make sure to choose a place wisely.
 Loads of nice resorts and hotels are located on the road from Puerto Iguazu to the park with the waterfalls.
-If you stay there, it means you’ll need a take or bus, every time you leave your hotel or resort.
+If you stay there, it means you’ll need to take a taxi or bus, every time you leave your hotel or resort.

 If you wish to stay inside Iguazú Falls National Park, this is an option too.
 The Grand Melia Iguazu is an option.
 Expect to break the bank for a waterfall view room, but who doesn’t want to wake up to that view?
 Click here for the different room options.